 As any self-respecting “insider” is aware, along with April Fools and cherry blossoms—once every four years, at least—come the numbers for campaign cash raised by would-be presidents.
-In many ways, it’s
+In many ways, it’s Washington insider politics at its most obscure—and infuriating.
+The numbers are all about creating and managing “expectations” for a quiescent media whose denizens tend to be suckers for anything that can be measured in units.

 One would have a pretty difficult time coming up with why being good at raising cash from wealthy people is an important skill-set for a future president.
 Yet even raising this question is somehow considered bad manners during the campaign process.